Gnkgo/summaries/computer-networks/cn_summary.md

 ## Go-back-N
 - You have a window size with segments.
 When you send a packet, the ACK is sent after the propagation delay + transmission delay.
 If the packet gets lost, the ACK always sends the last valid ACK.
 E.G. packet 2 is lost and packets 0, 1, 3, 4 are successfully sent and received, you only get ACK for packet 0, 1.
 1 is the highest number to receive

+### ACK
+- With individual ACKs, missing packets (gaps) are implicitly inferred rather than explicitly conveyed by the receiver
+- Cumulative ACKs indicate that packets up to a certain sequence number have arrived
+- In cumulative acknowledgement, duplicate ACKs are a sign of losses or reordering
+- Selective ACKs is a non-mandatory option that helps prevent unnecessary network congestion
+- With individual ACKs, the los of an ACK packet causes an unnecessary retransmission
 ## Modulation
 ### Baseband modulation
 - bit stream directly send onto wire